forkunited/ltprg/README.md

 Note that in this example,  there are indicators of which color the listener clicked in the *"lClicked_i"* fields of the *"action"* sub-object.
-Given datums in this form stored at *input_data_dir*, the following function will compute a feature matrix containing rows of these indicators for each datum:
+Given datums in this form stored at *input_data_dir*, the following function will compute a feature matrix containing rows of these *"lClicked_i"* indicators for each datum:

 ```python
 mung.feature_helpers.featurize_path_scalars(